 Important Safety Information

-FIRMAGON is contraindicated in patients with a known hypersensitivity to degarelix or to any of the product components.
+FIRMAGON is contraindicated in patients with a history of severe hypersensitivity to degarelix or to any of the product components.

 Hypersensitivity reactions, including anaphylaxis, urticaria, and angioedema, have been reported post-marketing with FIRMAGON.
 In case of a serious hypersensitivity reaction, discontinue FIRMAGON immediately if the injection has not been completed, and manage as clinically indicated.
-Patients with a known history of serious hypersensitivity reactions to FIRMAGON should not be re-challenged with FIRMAGON.
+Patients with a known history of severe hypersensitivity reactions to FIRMAGON should not be re-challenged with FIRMAGON.

 Therapy with FIRMAGON results in suppression of the pituitary gonadal system.
 Results of diagnostic tests of the pituitary gonadotropic and gonadal functions conducted during and after FIRMAGON may be affected.
 The therapeutic effect of FIRMAGON should be monitored by measuring serum concentrations of prostate-specific antigen (PSA) periodically.
 If PSA increases, serum concentrations of testosterone should be measured.

 The most common adverse reactions (≥10%) during FIRMAGON therapy included injection site reactions (e.g., pain, erythema, swelling, induration or inflammation), pyrexia, hot flashes, weight loss or gain, fatigue, and increases in serum levels of transaminases and gamma-glutamyltransferase.
 The majority of adverse reactions were Grade 1 or 2; 1% or less were Grade 3/4.
 Injection site reactions were mostly transient, of mild to moderate intensity, occurred primarily with the starting dose, and led to few discontinuations (<1%).

 You are encouraged to report negative side effects of prescription drugs to the FDA.